rimjhimsud2310/SQL-databases/README.md

 * E.g. moving from MongoDB to Cosmos DB
 * Apply [cloud-native technologies](https://docs.microsoft.com/en-gb/dotnet/architecture/modernize-with-azure-containers/modernize-existing-apps-to-cloud-optimized/what-about-cloud-native-applications)

+### Automate

+* Automate Database migration where possible with build and release pipelines on Azure DevOps

 ## Design for Data Availability and Resiliency

 ### Data Availability and Resiliency in Microsoft Azure